 Many eye conditions are inherited, including cataracts, retinal degeneration and glaucoma.
 Reducing the incidence of inherited eye diseases is an objective of both ophthalmologists and breeders.
-Some conditions (retinal dysplasia) can be detected in very young puppies and if the condition is not present at this exam, it will not occur later in life.
-Other conditions can occur at any age; although a dog may be clear at one exam, it does not guarantee that the condition will not occur later.
-This is why it is recommended that dogs used for breeding are examined annually.
+Some conditions (such as retinal dysplasia) can be detected in puppies and if the condition is not present at this exam, it will not occur later in life.
+Other conditions may develop at a later age; although a dog may be clear at one exam, it does not guarantee that the condition will not occur later.
+For this reason, it is recommended that dogs used for breeding are examined annually.

 The OFA (Orthopedic Foundation for Animals) is an organization that registers dogs found to be free of many inherited eye conditions.